Sustainability

 Prioritisation matrix

-Based on a 2x2 matrix based on motivation (high vs low) and usability (easy to use vs complex), the solutions that were too costly, bulky, difficult for communal use were weeded out.
+Solutions that were too costly, bulky, difficult for communal use were weeded out.

 reminding the users of their existing stock